-Our staff survey helps us understand what matters to you and take action based on your feedback.
+Our regular staff surveys help us understand what matters to you and take action based on your feedback.

-Following our full staff survey held in autumn 2024, and ahead of our next full survey in autumn 2026, we are running a short Staff Pulse Survey in October and November 2025 to check in with staff about working life at the University during a period of change.
+This mini pulse survey followed our full staff survey held in autumn 2024 and came ahead of our next full survey in autumn 2026.
+It enabled us to check in with staff about working life at the University during a period of change, although as a mini pulse survey, it is more of a “temperature check” and so comparisons with the previous year’s full survey are limited.

-The responses to our previous survey in 2024 remain important.
-Feedback gathered in both surveys will be used in action planning, as the previous survey included more questions on a wide range of topics.
+The responses to our 2024 staff survey remain important.
+Feedback gathered in both surveys has been used in action planning, as the previous survey included more questions on a wider range of topics.

 There are a number of ways you can share your thoughts throughout the year.
 Take a look at other ways staff and students can have their say at Sussex.